noah-caupp/cyber-portfolio/SECURITY+/error-log.md

 - Why I missed it (concept gap / trick wording / rushed / didn't know term): Concept gap
 - Correct concept (2–4 lines, plain English): Use BitLocker to encrypt the entire system volume and protect both operating system and user data.
 Use BitLocker with a Trusted Platform Module (TPM) to protect the boot environment components such as the BIOS, Master Boot Record, Boot Sector, Boot Manager, and Windows Loader.
 The system is shut down if a boot environment change is detected.
 Using BitLocker, drives are locked if they are moved to another computer, and you can require a startup key on a USB drive or a PIN before the system boots.
 - Action step to lock it in (what I will do tomorrow for 5 minutes): Review question again
+---
+- Date: 2/19/2026
+- Domain: 1.0 General Security Concepts
+- Question topic (1 line): Which of the following statements accurately describes the root of trust model in a public key infrastructure (PKI)?
+- Why I missed it (concept gap / trick wording / rushed / didn't know term): Trick wording
+- Correct concept (2–4 lines, plain English): The root of trust model defines how users and different CAs can trust one another, with each CA issuing itself a root certificate.
+- Action step to lock it in (what I will do tomorrow for 5 minutes): Review root of trust model

 ## Repeat Misses (Top 10)